 Consequences of Failure to File the Certification and Motion.
 If the debtor fails to timely file the certification and motion, the debtor will not be eligible for a bankruptcy discharge in the case.

 Debtor’s Attorney’s Certification.
-If an individual chapter 12 debtor was represented by an attorney in the case, the debtor’s attorney must (A) certify that they explained the requirements for a discharge to the debtor, (B) certify that to the best of their knowledge the debtor qualifies for a discharge under §§ 521 and 1228(a) and (f) of the Code, and (C) file their certification with the debtor’s certification and motion.
+If an individual chapter 12 debtor was represented by an attorney in the case, the debtor’s attorney must (A) certify that they explained the requirements for a discharge to the debtor, (B) certify that to the best of their knowledge the debtor qualifies for a discharge under §§ 521 and 1228(a) and (f), and (C) file their certification with the debtor’s certification and motion.
 See Vt.
 LB Form O-1.

-Certification of Compliance and Motion for Entry of Discharge Order pursuant to § 1328(a).
+Certification of Compliance and Motion for Entry of Discharge Order in Chapter 13.

-In order to obtain a discharge under § 1328(a) of the Code, a chapter 13 debtor must file a certification of compliance with 28 U.S.C. § 1746 and a motion requesting the entry of a discharge order.
+In order to obtain a discharge under § 1328(a), a chapter 13 debtor must file a certification of compliance with 28 U.S.C. § 1746 and a motion requesting the entry of a discharge order.

 Contents of Motion.
 In the motion, the debtor must affirm they